SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 To reflect this, each component and incident can have a list of impacts, stating the type of impact and a reference to the incident or component, it refers to.

-Furthermore, a `SeverityValue` is added to the `Impact` when referencing a component, to gauge the impact's severity on that component.
+Furthermore, a `SeverityValue` SHOULD be added to the `Impact` when referencing a component, to gauge the impact's severity on that component.

 ### Severity